jake-billings/edu-csci2421/README.md

 ## Building this Project
 This project has no non-standard library dependencies.
 I wrote a majority of this code using CMake in CLion.
 However, homework requirements dictate that each assignment must have a working makefile from a standard template distributed at the beginning of the class.
 Thus, each folder contains a make file.
 If you have `g++` installed, all you have to do is clone the repository and run make in a directory to build the project.
 The executable will be place in that directory.
 I do not include `CMakeLists.txt`.

-## Unit Testing
+## Unit, E2E, and Integration Testing
-I don't use a testing framework for these assignments.
-However, I do automate testing using a few functions in each `main.cpp` file.

-See the functions: `assertString`, `assertInt`, and `describe` in each project.
+I wrote automated testing for each assignment.
+Using a few functions as a very basic testing suite, I test the critical functionality of each assignment.
+I also compare the pros/cons of unit/integration/e2e testing.
+See the function `test()` in each main file for the testing written for that assignment.

 ## Documentation
 I put a lot of effort into documenting the code in this repository.
 All functions, variables, blocks, includes, and classes have documentation-style comments detailing the name, type, purpose, and details of the following code.